Speech & Language Therapy

 Speech-language therapy, also known as speech therapy or speech-language pathology, is a type of therapy that is designed to help individuals who have difficulty with communication or swallowing.
 It focuses on improving speech, language, and communication skills, as well as enhancing the ability to swallow safely and effectively.

-Our speech-language therapy team in Nashville can help children struggling with oral motor/feeding, articulation, receptive/expressive language, stuttering, and pragmatic language difficulties.
+Our speech-language therapy team in Nashville can help children and adolescents struggling with articulation, receptive/expressive language, stuttering, and pragmatic language difficulties.

 What to Expect